 Also known as family or parental leave, average maternity leave is the time a mom (or dad) takes off work for a new baby's birth or a child's adoption.
 10 min read

-Also known as family or parental leave, average maternity leave is the time a mom (or dad) takes off work for a new baby's birth or a child's adoption.
+Average maternity leave, also known as family or parental leave, is the time a mom (or dad) takes off work for a new baby's birth or a child's adoption.
 Paid maternity leave isn't common in the United States, but is common in almost all countries.
-Recently, some American companies have started offering new moms and dads time off with pay, up to six weeks with some companies. .
+Recently, some American companies have started offering new moms and dads time off with pay, up to six weeks with some companies.

 If you're pregnant or planning adoption, you'll more likely take a combination of vacation, personal days, sick time, short-term disability (STD), and unpaid leave during your time off.
-Many companies have policies that decide which order each kind of leave get taken in.
+Many companies have policies that decide in which order each kind of leave is taken.

 As soon as you can during your pregnancy, start checking out leave options.
 This will help you get the right paperwork signed and turned in long before your baby comes.